shprink/conferences/2017/code_once_deploy_everywhere_with_ionic/slides/use_case.md

     </ul> -->
     <aside class="notes">
         <b>I started this talk with this image, developing and maintaining native apps for every platform is painful.
-        <br/>To tackle this problem Hybrid apps, Web apps that run on native shells were invented.
+        <br/>To tackle this problem Hybrid apps (Web apps that run on native shells) were invented.
 At the beginning it looked like this</b>
         <br/>We saw together that Web evolved and now provides the tools to create almost anything.
-We also saw that with Ionic we can create great UI, Framework agnostic Components and build for every platform in minutes.</b>
+We also saw that with Ionic we can create great UI, we can use Framework agnostic Components and build for every platform in minutes.</b>
         <br/>To me it looks more like this now.
 The castel is not as fancy as the native one, I am not gonna lie but the result is still amazing.</b>
     </aside>
 </section>